io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 - Length of string
 - actual string

-These 4 things come together to form the data we want to send that produces the custom errors you see in solidity.
+These 4 things come together to form the data we want to send that produces the custom string errors you see in solidity require statements.
+For actual custom error data types, these are covered in the asseembly course so you can go have a look at that in your oen time.
 So as we know, forming data in bytes is just getting all this information in bytes and concatenating it.
-This is how calldata is formed as you know.
+This is how calldata is formed.

 So far in memory, we only have the selector padded with a bunch of zeros after the 4th byte so we want to add the next bit of info into memory which is adding 32.
 So why do we add this 32, if you look at the list of info we need to add to this custom error, we add the offset and all this does is tells solidity how many bytes to skip AFTER the selector to get to the length of the string we want to return.
 So the way the offset works is that it tells the EVM where the start of the length of the string is in the calldata.
 The offset doesnt count the selector as part of the calldata so the offset is saying after the selector, how many bytes after that is the length of the dynamic data type which in this case is the string.